buswedg/Udacity/Data Analyst Nanodegree/P4 Explore and Summarize Data/ND_Project4.md

-The below Shows a summary of the created quality.rating variable:
+The below shows a summary of the created quality.rating variable:

 ```r
 summary(data_wine$quality.rating)